iter8-tools/iter8/content/reference/experiment.md

     # condition on routing rules readiness
     type: RoutingRulesReady

-  # the current iteration experiment is going
+  # the index of the current iteration of the experiment
   currentIteration: 1

   # list of hosts that will direct traffic to service